 The growth in foreign investment and its impact on the globalization of the world economy has created interest in additional information permitting a deeper analysis of the activities of foreign-controlled corporations.
 Providing this type of information is the goal of the statistics on the structure and activity of foreign affiliates (FATS).
-Since 2007, in line with the principles of Regulation (EC) No 716/2007, the FATS variables have been reported only by companies under foreign control, which is defined as direct or indirect control of more than half of the voting power or more than half of the shares.
-The controlling country is determined according to the registered office of the "ultimate controlling institutional unit", which means the company, proceeding up the chain of control, which is not controlled by another institutional unit.
+Since the reference year 2022 the FATS have been processed on the basis of, and in compliance with, Regulation (EU) 2019/2152 on European business statistics (EBS).
 Since 2007 there has been a division of competencies - the Czech National Bank reports data for outward statistics on foreign affiliates (i.e. foreign companies under domestic ultimate control), while inward statistics on foreign affiliates (for domestic companies under foreign control) are compiled by the Czech Statistical Office.